Eomm/blog-posts/posts/03-to-production.md

 As example we will store the discord token in-memory on the server: this is not a scalable solution, but it will works as a first step that will be evolved in the next blog post!

-To archive this the [`fastify-server-session`](https://github.com/jsumners/fastify-server-session) plugin will be used: it maps a generated SessionId, stored on the cookie's browser, to a server memory object.
+To archive this, the [`fastify-server-session`](https://github.com/jsumners/fastify-server-session) plugin will be used: it maps a generated SessionId, stored on the cookie's browser, to a server memory object.
 Doing so we can implement the logic: